10/30/2024

 speaker

-And Jim, just so you know, from an environmental standpoint, we're still using the facility.
+And, Jim, just so you know, from an environmental standpoint, we're still using the facility.
 We still use it as a distribution center.
 We have a kind of wastewater discharge.
-Other things we can still do at the site.
+There are other things we can still do at the site.
 The site still remains as an active site.
-It's not going to be re-refining using oil.
+It's just not going to be re-refining.

 speaker